FerrazArthur/Escalonar/README.md

     10-Exit
 ##
 <p>To insert a matrix, use a ',' to separate elements by collumn and a ';' to separate the lines</p>
-<p>Para inserir a matriz, utilize ',' para separar elementos por colunas e ';' para separar as linhas<\p>
+<p>Para inserir a matriz, utilize ',' para separar elementos por colunas e ';' para separar as linhas</p>
 ## Example

     >a, b, c;d, e, f; g,h,i